uniform space

 5.

-If belongs to , then exists in such that, whenever , then (i.e. ).
+If V belongs to 𝒰, then exists V′ in 𝒰 such that, whenever (x,y),(y,z)∈V′, then (x,z)∈V (i.e. V′∘V′⊆V).

-Every uniform space can be considered a topological space with a natural topology induced by uniform structure.
-The uniformity, however, provides in general a richer structure, which formalize the concept of relative closeness: in a uniform space we can say that is close to as is to , which makes no sense in a topological space.
-It follows that uniform spaces are the most natural environment for uniformly continuous functions and Cauchy sequences, in which these concepts are naturally involved.
+, which formalize the concept of relative closeness: in a uniform space we can say that x is close to y as z is to w, which makes no sense in a topological space.
+It follows that uniform spaces are the most natural environment for uniformly continuous functions and Cauchy sequences

-Examples of uniform spaces are metric spaces, topological groups, and topological vector spaces.
+Examples of uniform spaces are metric spaces, topological groups, and topological vector spaces

 Title | uniform space |